Code of Conduct for Georgetown University Licensees

 Georgetown University will only do business with licensees whose workers are present at work voluntarily, not at undue risk of physical harm, fairly compensated, and not exploited in any way.
 In addition, the following specific guidelines must be followed:

-- Child Labor: No person shall be employed at an age younger than 15, (or 14, where consistent with International Labor Organization practices for developing countries, the law of the country of manufacture allows such exception).
-Where the age for completing compulsory education is higher than the standard for the minimum age of employment stated above, the higher age for completing compulsory education shall apply to this section.
-Licensees agree to work with governmental, human rights, and non-governmental organizations to minimize the negative impact on any child released from employment as result of the enforcement of this Code.
+- Child Labor: No person shall be employed at an age younger than 16, or the age for completing compulsory education or the country’s legal working age, whichever is higher.
+Licensees agree to work with governmental, human rights, and non-governmental organizations to minimize the negative impact on any child released from employment as a result of the enforcement of this Code.

 - Forced Labor: There shall not be any use of forced labor, whether in the form of prison labor, indentured labor, bonded labor, or otherwise.